seanslma/maki/Coding/Linux/Disk.md

 sudo mount -t cifs -o username=${USER},password=${PASSWORD},uid=$(id -u),gid=$(id -g)
 //server-address/folder /mnt/dat
 ```
-To verify that the remote Windows share is successfully mounted, use either the `mount` or `df -h` command.

 To ensure the mount persists on system reboots, this command must be added to
 the `fstab` or equivalent to mount the DOCS DATA and VIEWER DATA on system startup.